The Many Risks of Work Fatigue and How to Manage It

-A lack of motivation to complete tasks can come across as your employee being careless or lazy.
+A lack of motivation to complete tasks can come across as your employee being careless or inactive.
 But the underlying reason for this might be burnout or emotional fatigue as well.

 5. Increased instances of falling sick

 Notice if employees are consistently unwell or been regularly absent from work.
 It might be because they are not well-rested, physically, and mentally.
 Increased absenteeism too, is a symptom of work fatigue.

 Headaches are often a sign of suffering from fatigue.
 If your employee is suffering from consistent headaches, ask them to stay well-hydrated and well-rested.

 Ways in Which Work Fatigue Affects the Workplace